India's COVID tally passes 25 mln; cyclone hampers response in western states | Health

 "We had already shifted COVID patients from areas closer to the coast to hospitals in other places three days back and did not need to shift a single patient more.
 There is no disruption of oxygen supply to any hospital," Oak said.
 Sunaina Tomar, energy secretary in Gujarat state, said 81 hospitals designated for coronavirus patients had faced power supply disruption, along with 16 other hospitals, and 19 oxygen refilling plants.

 "Power supply has been restored to 29 COVID hospitals, 12 other hospitals, and six oxygen units, and work to restore supply is going on at a war footing at other places," she said in a statement.
-Gujarat's health secretary Jayanti Ravi said there were adequate stocks of oxygen, and teams were working to ensure that roads remained clear for emergency medical requirements despite the damage caused by the cyclone.
+Gujarat's health secretary Jayanti Ravi said teams were working to ensure that roads remained clear for emergency medical requirements despite the damage caused by the cyclone.

 'STRUGGLING' VACCINATION DRIVE In neighbouring Maharashtra state, which was sideswiped by the cyclone on Monday, 1,000 coronavirus deaths were reported overnight - the worst toll nationwide.
 The infection rate there has soared 15% in the last two weeks, government data showed.